 This solution proposes to reuse and enhance the exsiting measurements related to RRC connection number defined in TS28.552 [10] for this use case.

-Current measurements about RRC connection number includes Mean number of RRC Connections, Max number of RRC Connections, Mean number of stored inactive RRC Connections, Max number of stored inactive RRC Connections, etc. In order to achieve the requirement in clause 5.3.2, most aspects of the existing measurments can be reused and some enhancements also need to be introduced.
+Current measurements about RRC connection number includes Mean number of RRC Connections, Max number of RRC Connections, Mean number of stored inactive RRC Connections, Max number of stored inactive RRC Connections, RRC connection resuming of RedCap UEs, success or failure of a RRC connection resuming,etc. In order to achieve the requirement in clause 5.3.2, most aspects of the existing measurments can be reused and some enhancements also need to be introduced.

 In radio access procedure in 5G system, UEs (no matter legacy UEs or RedCap UEs) need to report to gNB about the NR UE Radio Access Capability Parameter using UE-NR-Capability IE, which is specified in clause 6.3.3 in TS 38.331 [2].
 RedCapParameters is part of UE-NR-Capability IE which can be deliverd by the UE capability inquiry process.